Cr0mb/CS2-GFusion-Python/README.md

 [+] Fixed Error Code 1 by forcing win32api to use the global scope with a global win32api declaration inside main(), resolving the UnboundLocalError and preventing ESP crashes during panic-key checks.
 [+] Fixed Error code 1 in start.pyw, updated launcher to remove invalid CS2 directory switching and added full crash handling with traceback + error logging for cleaner, non-silent failures.
-[+] Added full read-write process permissions in ESP to fix NoFlash not applying by enabling proper WriteProcessMemory access
+[+] Added full read-write process permissions in ESP to fix NoFlash not applying by enabling proper WriteProcessMemory access [+] Fixed a crash caused by an undefined ui_refresher during menu setting changes by adding a safe global refresher and protected UI-update handling.
 ```
 ```
 10/06/2025